Promoting British Values

 In addition, Student Voice is very strong at Hatch End High School and we feel that, by valuing and responding to the students, we demonstrate their democracy and freedom.

 We have a system called VOICE and CHOICE as well as a general students group called “COMMUNITY SLICE”.
 From all of these, students feedback what was discussed, suggested and resolved, and this is then reported to the Senior Leadership Team (SLT) and the Full Governing Board.
 Students are equally involved in the interviewing process when new appointments are made in school.
 They also play a massive role in supporting charities, not only choosing the activities that they do to raise money, but also making decisions regarding where the money that has been raised goes.
-Over the past few years, students from Hatch End High School have supported those involved in the Haiti and Nepali earthquakes, annually support Comic Relief / Sport Relief , MacMillan Coffee Morning, Poppy Appeal for the British Legion, World AIDS Day and supported local charities such as the Harrow Foodbank, St Luke’s Hospice and the Mayor's Charity.
+Over the past few years, students from Hatch End High School have supported those involved in the Haiti and Nepali earthquakes, annually support , MacMillan Coffee Morning, Poppy Appeal for the British Legion, and supported a range of local charities such as the Harrow Foodbank, St Luke’s Hospice and the Mayor's Charity.

 The School will continue to focus on a range of local and national charities.